My blog is reader supported. If you buy via links on my site, I earn a small commission.

 Overall

-MyFMLA (HealthSource Medical) is the strongest direct competitor.
+MyFMLA (HealthSource Medical) is another great alternative.
 Dr. Aaron Sartin and Dr. Sally Sartin are real, verifiable, board-certified family medicine physicians.
 They cover broad conditions, offer ADA and STD alongside FMLA, and have 108 five-star Trustpilot reviews.
-At $149.99-$179.99 they're slightly more expensive than Trust Medical, and the fact that it's a two-person operation raises scalability questions.
-Solid alternative if Trust Medical isn't available.

 My experience